adriangitvitz/Kafka-Cluster/README.md

 ## KAFKA CLUSTER

-Since I did not find a lot of documentation to create something like this, I want to share this project with you. <br>
+Since I did not find a lot of documentation on how to create something like this, I want to share this project with you. <br>

 > This project includes the following:
 * Zookeeper